Econonomics with Accounting student profile

 - Next steps

-Designed specifically for those anticipating a career in accountancy, this degree offers most of the core elements of an Economics degree combined with modules in Law, Accounting and Finance, which are recognised by the major accountancy professional bodies.
+This is a specialist degree, specifically designed for those anticipating a career in accountancy.
+This course offers most of the core elements of an economics degree combined with modules in law, accounting and finance, which are recognised by the major accountancy professional bodies.

 About the course

 Economics relates to every aspect of our lives, from the decisions we make as individuals to the structures created by governments and companies.
 By combining the study of economics with accountancy, you will gain skills in how to interpret and present financial statements that can be used to assist business planning and decision making.